Is the Wagner Double Duty Paint Sprayer worth it? Will it do what you need it to do? Here’s our honest review!

 Short and concise, is it worth it to buy the Wagner Double Duty Paint Sprayer?

 Well that’s going to very, depending on what you’re looking for.

 For a beginner, YES.

 For a super professional fine finish, maybe.
 Maybe not.

-In my personal opinion, it’s a great starter paint sprayer.
+In my personal opinion, it’s a good starter paint sprayer.

 You can get a feel for if you like spraying or not.

 You don’t have to break the bank on anything super expensive if you want a professional fine finish, but you might spend some extra time tweaking the paint and settings to get it just right.

 (Remember to test it out on cardboard before spraying your project!)

 I hope this review helped make your decision a little bit easier!